-Microalbuminuria is when very small amounts of a protein called albumin pass through your kidneys and into your urine.
-This can be a sign of underlying conditions such as kidney disease or cardiovascular disease.
+Microalbuminuria is when between 30 and 300mg (milligrams) of a protein called albumin pass through your kidneys and into your urine.
+This can be a sign of underlying conditions, such as kidney disease or cardiovascular disease.

-Your blood contains cells and proteins that your body requires, as well as waste products that it needs to get rid of.
-Your blood is filtered by your kidneys, and waste products are removed from your body in your urine.
-Usually, cells and proteins stay in your blood, but sometimes a small amount of protein is lost into your urine along with other waste products.
+Your blood contains cells and proteins that your body needs, as well as waste products that you have to get rid of.
+Your blood is filtered by your kidneys and the waste products are removed from your body in your urine.
+Cells and proteins usually stay in your blood, but sometimes a small amount of protein is lost into your urine along with other waste products.

-Albumin is a protein that is produced in your liver.
+Albumin is a protein that’s produced in your liver.
 If your kidneys are working properly, very little albumin will be lost in your urine.
-However, if you have microalbuminuria, the blood vessels involved in filtering waste products in your kidneys are damaged and your kidneys begin to lose their ability to filter proteins out of your urine.
+However, if you have microalbuminuria, the blood vessels that filter waste products in your kidneys are damaged.
+This means your kidneys begin to lose their ability to filter proteins out of your urine.

-Microalbuminuria is defined as losing 30 to 300 milligrams of albumin in your urine per day.
-If you lose more than this, you may have a condition called proteinuria, which is when the levels of protein in your urine are higher than 300 milligrams per day.
+Microalbuminuria is defined as losing between 30 and 300mg of albumin in your urine per day.
+If you lose more than this, you may have a condition called proteinuria.

 Microalbuminuria can often be the first sign of kidney damage or kidney disease.
-People with type 1 and type 2 diabetes may develop kidney damage as a complication of their diabetes.
+If you have type 1 or type 2 diabetes, you may develop kidney damage as a complication of your diabetes.
 If you have diabetes and microalbuminuria is detected early, there are treatments that may slow down any further damage to your kidneys.